Our verdict

 Same story with the rubber thickness.
 The layer is only 3.2 mm thick which is less than the average 3.5 mm.

-He just wants wearers to note, though, that the middle portion of the outsole is made of a softer rubber than the one used for the sides, so it is the first to bottom out.
+We want wearers to take note, though, that the middle portion of the outsole is made of a softer rubber than the one used for the sides, so it is the first to bottom out.

 This shoe looks like a lifestyle sneaker